Family Broadcasting Corporation: Family Entertainment Television (FETV)

-Family Entertainment Television (FETV), channel 323 on DirecTV, channel 82 on Dish Network, channel 245 on Verizon Fios, channel 578 on AT&T U-Verse, and Sling TV offers viewers a mix of religious and family-friendly programming.
-FETV provides such programming as Perry Mason, Matlock, the Lone Ranger, Hazel, Bewitched, I Dream of Jeannie, The Flying Nun and The Roy Rogers Show, as well as a selection of televangelists in the morning time slots.
+Family Entertainment Television (FETV), on DirecTV Stream, DirecTV, Dish Network, Verizon Fios, AT&T U-Verse, Frndly TV, and Sling TV offers viewers a mix of religious and family-friendly programming.
+FETV provides such programming as Perry Mason, The Lone Ranger, Hazel, and Bewitched as well as a selection of televangelists in the morning time slots.

 Family Movie Classics (FMC)

 Family Movie Classics (FMC) is an American cable and satellite television network owned by the Family Broadcasting Corporation.
 The network features classic movies.
-FMC launched on October 28, 2021 on Dish Network to 9 million subscribers.
-In 2022, streaming services Frndly TV and Philo added the movie service to their offerings.
+FMC launched on October 28, 2021, on Dish Network to 9 million subscribers.
+In 2022, streaming services Frndly TV, DirecTV Stream and Philo added the movie service to their offerings.